Tusheti: History

 Pagan Georgians from Pkhovi took refuge in the uninhabited mountains during their rebellion against Christianization implemented by the Iberian king Mirian III in the 330s.
 From the 5th century it became a constituent part of the Kingdom of Iberia.
 In the 8th century, together with the Khundzakhi community, it was included in one administrative unit – the Saeritavo (Duchy) of Tsuketi and this time is considered to be the Christianization period of Tushetians.
 In the 8th-9th centuries, when it was part of Kakheti, it was included in the Pankisi Saeristavo, and later, when it was part of the united Georgia – in the Kakheti Saeristavo.

 In the second half of the 17th century, Tusheti came in King Erekle I (1642–1709) support in the fight for the kingdom.
-In 1660, the great contribution made by the Tushes in the battle of Bakhtrion against the Tatar invaders became a basis on the legend about the bravery of the leader of Tushetians – Zezva Gafrindauli and the transfer of the Aloni(Alvani) Valley to the Tushes.
+In 1659 during the Kakhetian uprising, the great contribution made by the Tushes in the battle of Bakhtrioni against the Tatar invaders became a basis on the legend about the bravery of the leader of Tushetians – Zezva Gafrindauli and the transfer of the Aloni(Alvani) Valley to the Tushes.
 The right to use the pastures of the Alvani Valley for the Tushes was subsequently legalized by the deeds of the kings of Kakheti – Teimuraz II and Erekle I.